LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/control-flow/README.md

 }
 ```

-Once again, you can see that in C# the curly braces define a block rather than indentation.
+Once again, you can see that in C# the curly braces, rather than the indentation, define a block.
 In C#, the parentheses around the condition are required.

 ### if-else

-Adding an `else` clause, we have:
+Adding an `else` clause gives us the following Python code:

 ```python
 if condition: